bloominstituteoftechnology/DevOps-Deployment/README.md

 The above steps are sufficient to take your local software development project to the public.
 You can trivially hire a service to perform the first 3 steps, leaving you only with the remaining 3.
 You can ignore steps 5 and 6, leaving them up to the software configured in 2, and you can create static websites that aren't subject to the issues in steps 5 and 6.
 Geocities, [Wordpress](https://www.wordpress.com), [Small Victories](https://www.smallvictori.es/), and many other sites allow you to implement only step #4.
 If you wish to be a professional web developer, you will need to learn the rest of the steps.

 Finally, the above steps only create a relatively brittle site.
 In particular, these steps don't help at all with the development process - that is, the process of writing and refining your application code to become reliable, feature-rich, and bug free.
 These steps in particular do not scale well for projects that are not toys: most development projects involve many developers, technologies being developed in parallel, and thousands or millions of expectant customers waiting for each revision.
 In order to safely and effectively deliver code to the world at large, more development is needed.

+Domain names - ICANN and Namecheap, WHOIS, A records Security - HTTPS and Digicert
+Scalability - Dedicated hosts versus your own hosts

+## Mini Sprint:

+The above notes about DevOps.

+### Providers:
+- Geocities
+- Godaddy
+- Small victories

+Now, get [ngrok](https://ngrok.com/) and start using it with the free account.
+Choose a personal or Lambda web site project that you'd like to share with the rest of class (and the world), run it on your local machine, and share it with us using `ngrok`.

 ## Continuous Deployment